Healthy Homes Assessment Manor Park

 Manor Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Manor Park and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement throughout Manor Park and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records to demonstrate conformance with any Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords must ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024